carlospsvieira/carlospsvieira/README.md

 Proficient in JavaScript, currently practicing my React.js skills at school and happy with my progress.

 * ✉️  You can contact me at [carlepsvieira@gmail.com](mailto:carlepsvieira@gmail.com)
-* 🧠  I'm learning some cloud computing fundamentals on the side.
+* 🧠  I'm learning React testing and Redux, will be working on back-end projects starting on January 2023.

 ### Skills